 For example, if you know about the types of acrylic paint, the brushes and canvases on the market, you know what you want to use.
 You can choose flow-type over heavy bodied paints.
 You can buy sizes of canvases you like and you have a feeling for the brushes that fit what you want to express.

-And it is time to investigate what you want to do.
-This requires a review of previous work.
-What did you like doing?
-What really interests you?
-This is what you want to pursue.
+It is time to investigate what you want to do.
+This requires a review of previous work and a close personal scrutiny as to the direction you want to take in acrylic painting.

 Three videos I created show in depth (I know they are long) how a painting can be developed.
 I did not want to speed them up, because I think it is important how much time can be spent on art making.
 There are three videos all together that show that development.